kontainapp/km/tools/faktory/README.md

 container is build with the following layers.

-* Base OS layers: this layer contains the base operating system such as ubuntu and alpine.
+* Base OS layers: this layer contains the base operating system such as ubuntu or alpine.
 We will throw this layout.

-* Launguage runtime layers: this will contain the python installation.
+* Language runtime layers: this will contain the python installation.
 We can identify this layer by searching for python installations in the known path.
 We will ignore custom installation location for now.
 We will try to replace this layer with kontain python runenv images.